How to create a Delivery Modifier within Buzz UI

 Expand Delivery Modifier Terms

-The values associated with a List Item in a Custom List can be used by a Delivery Model.
+The values associated with a List Item in a Custom List can be used by a Delivery Modifier.
 If there is no value set on the list item, then the default modifier on the entire list will be used.
-However, values assigned to user-segment associations in a segment are not currently utilized with delivery models.
+However, values assigned to user-segment associations in a segment are not currently utilized with delivery modifiers.